cunybpl/nycet_pnp/src/content/guides/components/constant-speed-compressor-and-motor.md

 <!-- ## Evaluation of Energy Transfer

-The primary energy source for a constant-speed compressor is the electricity used to run the compressor motor.
-Table 2 provides a summary of measurements needed to quantify the annual power consumption and operating characteristics of the constant-speed compressor and motor.
+The primary energy source for a compressor is the electricity used to run the compressor motor.
+Table 2 provides a summary of measurements needed to quantify the annual power consumption and operating characteristics of the compressor and motor.

 <div class="table-wrapper">
 <table width="100%" cellspacing="0" cellpadding="7">